mpielow1993/ruby--rails--projects--team_impact_repo/README.md

       Before registering for a lesson, a membership subcription needs to be purchased within the store (see 'Orders' below).

       i.
-Within the timetable for a specific day, if not already registered for a lesson, there should be a 'Register' button within each lesson record. ii.
+Within the timetable for a specific day, if not already registered for a lesson, there should be a 'Register' button within each Lesson record. ii.
 Select the membership subscription that you wish to use from the drop-down list. iii.
 Click 'Register'.
       iv.
-If registered successfully, a notification will appear within the lesson record.
+If registered successfully, a green success notification will appear at the top of the lesson record saying 'Registration Successful'.
       v.
 This registered lesson will now appear within the personal timetable for the logged-in member on the specific day. vi.
 To view this, go to 'Timetable', then click 'Your Timetable', then select the day of the lesson that was registered for.

     c.
 Members can view all lessons that they are currently registered to.

       i.
 Go to 'Timetable', then click 'Your Timetable'.

     d.
 Unregister for any lesson

       i.
 Within either the public or personal timetable, click the 'Unregister' button for a lesson that has been registered to. ii.
-If unregistered successfully, a notification will appear within the lesson record.
+If unregistered successfully, a green success notification will appear at the top of the lesson record saying 'Deegistration Successful'.

   8. StoreItems